CrystalFerrai/Ue4Export/readme.md

 ## Usage

 You will first need to locate the paths to the specific assets you want to export.
 You can use a program like Unrealpak or Fmodel to help locate the assets.

+### Asset List

 Create a text file with a list of all of the asset paths you want to export.
-For example:
+Here is a simple example.

 **assetlist.txt**
 ```